Gas prices are notoriously fickle.

 Reducing or eliminating meat from your diet is also healthier.
-Harvard Health states that eating a Mediterranean diet, which has an emphasis on plants with minimal use of meat, is known to be associated with a longer life and reduced risk for several chronic illnesses.
+Harvard Health states that eating a Mediterranean diet, which has an emphasis on plants with a sparing use of meat, is known to be associated with a longer life and reduced risk for several chronic illnesses.

-Even cutting meat from your diet one day per week will add up to some significant savings throughout the month, which could help offset what you’re spending on gas.
+Even cutting meat from your diet one day per week adds up to significant savings throughout the month, which could help offset what you’re spending on gas.
 The global movement Meatless Monday states that the average family could save $80 to $100 per month simply by skipping meat one day per week.